 Mr. Buchholz has been rated AV Preeminent by Martindale-Hubbell.
-He was listed in the 2012 edition of Philadelphia's Top Rated Lawyers.
-He has been named a 2016 Pennsylvania Super Lawyer by Law & Politics and the publishers of Philadelphia Magazine.
+He was listed in the 2012 edition of Philadelphia’s Top Rated Lawyers.
+He has been named a 2019 Pennsylvania Super Lawyer by Super Lawyers, a service of Thomson Reuters.

 Villanova Law School (J.D., 1970)